-No less unconducive is our subjugation to the legislative will of the sorts of people that turn up in the coalitions represented in the European Parliament and in the EU Council of Ministers.
+No less unconducive is our subjugation to the legislative will of the sorts of people that turn up in the European Parliament and in the coalitions represented in the EU Council of Ministers.
 Stalinists and Trotskyists.
 Neo-Fascists and neo-Nazis.
 Members of Eastern Europe’s kleptomaniac nomenklatura.
 Neoconservatives such as now run France and Germany.
+Dutch ultra-Calvinists who will not have women as candidates.
+Members of the technocratic dictatorships that have been imposed on Italy and Greece.
 Before long, the ruling Islamists of Turkey.
-And their opponents, variously extreme secular ultra-nationalists and Marxist Kurdish separatists.
+And their opponents, variously extreme secular ultranationalists and Marxist Kurdish separatists.

 When Jörg Haider’s party was in government in Austria, the totally unreconstructed Communist Party was in government in France.
 In the Council of Ministers, we were being legislated for by both of them.
 In the European Parliament, we still are, because we always are.
 People who believe the Provisional Army Council to be the sovereign body throughout Ireland may not take their seats at Westminster.
 But they do at Strasbourg.
 And so on, and on, and on.
 That is not conducive to the public good, either.